RSS

 The May 2025 London Ontario & Surrounding Area Real Estate Market

-The table below displays May’s average prices and MLS® HPI Benchmark Prices in LSTAR’s (London St. Thomas Association of Realtors) main regions.
+The table below displays May’s average prices and MLS® HPI Benchmark Prices in LSTAR’s (London St. Thomas Association of Realtors) central regions.

 AreaMay 2025